 Every order of the Director of Health shall be in writing, signed by the Director, and shall set a reasonable time within which compliance therewith is required, and a true copy thereof shall be served on each person or their agent who shall be required to comply with such order.
-If such person or their agent shall not be a resident of the [Town] City, such copy may be served by sending the same by registered mail to his last-known address and, if no address shall be known, then by publishing the same once in a newspaper having a circulation in the [Town] City.
-On the failure of any person to comply with such order, the Director of Health may execute such order and the expense thereof may be collected as a debt against such person and may be filed as a lien in favor of the [Town] City until the payment thereof and may be enforced in a civil action in the name of the [Town] City or by foreclosure or by any other remedy provided by the General Statutes for the collection of taxes and charges.
+If such person or their agent shall not be a resident of the [Town] City, such copy may be served by sending the same by registered mail to [his] their last-known address and, if no address shall be known, then by publishing the same once in a newspaper having a circulation in the [Town] City.
+On the failure of any person to comply with such order, the Director of Health may execute such order and the expense thereof may be collected as a debt against such person and may be filed as a lien in favor of the [Town] City or by foreclosure or by any other remedy provided by the General Statutes for the collection of taxes and charges.